flocela/PlazaWalkC-/README.md

 The function contains a loop that only ends when the user closes the window or when the Box reaches its final position.

-In the loop, the PositionManager returns its suggested Positions in a vector of type Positions, with the best Position first.
+In the loop, the PositionManager returns a vector of suggested Positions.
 The Decider chooses a position from the vector based on the Positions' MoveTypes.
 (The Decider gets the MoveTypes from the Board.)
 Then the Mover requests that the Board move the Box to that chosen position.
-This involves calling Board's changeSpot() method with the correct MoveTypes in the correct order.
-(All method calls contain the Mover's boxId, and the first method call contains the MoveType::to_arrive.)
-Once the Board moves the Box to the new position, the loop iterates again asking the PositionManager for a vector of possible new positions.
+This involves calling Board's changeSpot() method with the Mover's box id and the correct MoveTypes in the correct order.
+Once the Board moves the Box to the new position, the loop iterates again asking the PositionManager for a vector of possible, new positions.

 It may be that the Mover's first call to changeSpot() with the parameter MoveType::to_arrive returns false.
 The Board is returning false to notify the caller that the Position is occupied.
 The Decider may have chosen the new position because a call to the Board at that time returned that the Spot was empty.
 Since the time the Board returned that the position was empty to the time the Mover tried to move the Box, the Spot may have become occupied.
 It may also have been that the Decider chose a Position it believed would become unoccupied by the time the Mover moved the Box there, but it in fact did not become vacant in time.